 111 For more information, please refer to the Framework on Private Sector Engagement and Policy on Restricted Financial Contributions (PRFC).
-112 For more information, please refer to the Guidelines for Grant Budgeting.

 113 A regular report on the status of completion of TRP issues will be shared by the Access to Funding Department with GAC for information and steer, as needed.